-Ann McCollum is an attorney with Matthews Fox, PC, in New Mexico, with a practice focusing on education and recreation law, and she has recently completed two terms on the National Standards Commission.
+Ann McCollum is an attorney in New Mexico with a general practice including education and recreation law and has recently completed two terms on the National Standards Commission.
 Prior to law school, McCollum served summer camp and education programs as a risk management consultant for eight years, was a school and outdoor educator for 18 years, and worked in summer camps.